 Resist the urge to offer snacks or sweets in an effort to get your toddler to eat more.
 Food should never be used as a bribe or punishment, as it can have adverse effects on your child’s psychology in terms of self-identity, security and self-esteem.

 As any good parent, you want your child to be taking in the nutrients he needs, and eating a balanced meal.
 It’s only natural that you worry when Junior rejects all his greens and goes on a beef rampage.

 What’s a mother to do?

 Take heart!
-Many child nutritionists believe that our children have an innate sense of how much food their body needs to grow and be healthy, and it’s up to them to decide what they’re going to eat to get what they needs.
-The best thing we can do is to provide plenty of healthy choices in a positive, relaxed environment, so that mealtimes are an enjoyable time.
+Many child nutritionists believe that our children have an innate sense of how much food their body needs to grow and be healthy, and it’s up to them to decide what they’re going to eat to get what they need.
+The best thing we can do is to provide plenty of healthy choices in a positive, relaxed environment so that mealtimes are an enjoyable time.

 Take a leaf from the books of these mothers, who have discovered ways to manage their child’s food aversions.

 “I started making bentos in an attempt to tempt my elder son, Junior J, to eat more.
 He was a fussy eater, and it was a challenge getting him to come to the table at meal-times or self-feed, and he wasn’t keen on eating meat.
 Making the food look attractive seemed to increase his interest in eating and self-feeding, and helped him to eat better.
 And I must admit I do get a sense of satisfaction making those meals.
 On busy days, we sometimes just have sandwiches for lunch, and I just dress it up by using a sandwich cutter!”